There are countless tips and blogs about self defense and awareness on the internet.

 Check out these examples of bad advice…

-On a website forum where women were discussing ways to be safer while walking at night and/or alone:
+On a website forum where women were discussing ways to be safer while walking at night and/or alone one woman wrote:

 Walk with your head up, look around, look confident.
 That’s your best bet to lower your chances of being attacked.